boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 ## Visualization of the results
-The compound list shows not only information about the input and compute state, it further shows the COSMIC confidence score for the top CSI:FingerID hit.
+The feature list shows not only information about the input and compute state, it further shows the COSMIC confidence score for the top CSI:FingerID hit.

-For each compound different tabs can be shown in the result panel.
+For each feature different tabs can be shown in the result panel.
-The *"LC-MS"* tab displays the chromatogram of a compound for it monoisotopic- and further isotope peaks, as well as possibly detected adducts.
+The *"LC-MS"* tab displays the chromatogram of a feature for it monoisotopic- and further isotope peaks, as well as possibly detected adducts.
 It includes a basic quality assessment of the spectrum.
 The *"Formulas"* panel displays the most important information of the molecular formula identification.
 The candidate list contains the best candidate molecular